Skip to content

 Audit any existing multi-agent deployment against these requirements in priority order:

 1. Check isolation boundaries.
 Verify that each agent has its own context window and MCP connections.
-Shared context is the single most common source of correlated failures.

 Free tier available · VS Code extension · Takes 2 minutes